 For more information on the Audit Committee, access here

-Jardine Matheson is incorporated in Bermuda.
+The Company is incorporated in Bermuda.
 The primary listing of the Company’s equity shares is in the Equity Shares (Transition) Category (the ‘Transition Category’) of the Main Market of the London Stock Exchange (the ‘LSE’).
 The Company also has secondary listings in Singapore and Bermuda.
 As the Company has only secondary listings on these exchanges, many of the listing rules of such exchanges are not applicable.
-Instead, the Company must release the same information in Singapore and Bermuda as it is required to release under the rules which apply to it as a result of being listed in the Transition Category on the LSE.
+Instead, the Company must release the same information in Singapore and Bermuda as it is required to release under the rules that apply to it as a result of being listed in the Transition Category on the LSE.

 As a company incorporated in Bermuda, the Company is governed by: